Welcome

 Key Term: unilateral notice

 A notice entered on the register without the proprietor’s consent, usually by a third party claiming an interest.
+Applied for on form UN1 without proof at the outset.
 The registered proprietor can apply to cancel it, requiring the claimant to prove their interest.

 Cautions